At a Glance

 On the day of your studio session, a technician will let you into the studio.
 They will make sure the technology is working properly.
 When you’re ready to start your presentation, the technician will leave the room.
 They will stay nearby in case you need support during the session.

-• Pace yourself.
+When you arrive, make sure to put your phone on silent and mute notifications on your laptop or iPad.
+During the session, try to pace yourself.
 Keep your energy up by drinking water, eating a snack, or going for a quick walk outside.

 Share Your Video

-When you’re finished editing, you can share your video with students using Panopto and Canvas:
+Share your video with students using Panopto and Canvas:

 1. Embed your video in a Canvas Announcement, Assignment, Discussion, Page, or Quiz.